On Dynamic Distributed Computing: Applications

 \subsection{NOW-Aggregate}

-In \cite{GG+xx}, a protocol has been proposed to compute aggregate functions in a secure and scalable manner by relying on a ring overlay (\emph{i.e.}, an overlay in which the clusters are organized in a ring).
-This type of overlay can either be maintained along with $\G^R$ during our protocol or computed from scratch when needed.
-Alternatively, one can construct a binary tree via a breadth-first search started on a chosen cluster (for instance via a Byzantine agreement protocol such as the one described in the previous subsection).
-Such a protocol would produced a structure of small diameter and therefore it would improved the round complexity of the aggregation protocol.
-Using the protocol of \cite{GG+xx} with clusters of size $O(\log^2 N)$ (which corresponds to the size of the clusters in our overlay) leads to a communication cost of $O(nM\log^4 N)$, for $M$ the maximum size of the aggregate.
+In \cite{SRDS12}, an algorithm has been proposed to compute aggregate functions in a secure and scalable manner by relying on a ring overlay (i.e., an overlay in which the clusters are organized in a ring).
+This type of overlay can either be maintained with $\G^R$ or computed from scratch when needed.
+Alternatively, one can construct a tree via a breadth-first search started on a chosen cluster (for instance via a BA algorithm such as the one described in the previous subsection).
+This later option produces a structure of small diameter and therefore can be used to improve the round complexity of the aggregation algorithm.
+Using the algorithm of \cite{SRDS12} leads to a communication cost of $O(n\log^2 N)$.

 If privacy is not a primary concern, in the sense that the adversary can learn information about the input of honest nodes, one can rely on the algorithm proposed in \cite{MoskSeparable} to compute efficiently an aggregation function.
-Thereafter, we describe the pseudo code of such an algorithm in the situation in which the sum is the aggregation function considered.
+Thereafter, we describe the pseudo code of such an algorithm in the situation in which the aggregation function considered is the sum.
 However, it is straightforward to adapt it to any separable function as defined in \cite{MoskSeparable}.
 We refer the reader to the original paper for the description of the full algorithm and its detailed analysis.